SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 :newTerm:`Integers` are whole numbers with no fractional component, such as ``42`` and ``-23``.
-Integers are either :newTerm:`signed` (which means they can be positive, zero or negative), or :newTerm:`unsigned` (which means they can only be positive or zero).
+Integers are either :newTerm:`signed` (which means they can be positive, zero, or negative), or :newTerm:`unsigned` (which means they can only be positive or zero).

 Swift provides integers in signed and unsigned forms in sizes of